kevinAlbs/DemonHunter/README.md

 - optimizations (no floating point painting, read article)
 - Sun sets as you are playing (more demons come out at night)
-- At maximum gun angle you should still be able to shoot, only at that angle though At this point, the basic wireframe running should be nearly complete
+- At maximum gun angle you should still be able to shoot, only at that angle though
+- implement enemy and player death (enemies need not be removed from the linked list since they can just be removed after they are offscreen)
+- add support for multiple enemies [done]
+At this point, the basic wireframe running should be nearly complete

 Guns + enemies: